auth0/auth0-mcp-server/README.md

 [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) is an open protocol introduced by Anthropic that standardizes how large language models communicate with external tools, resources or remote services.

+**⚠ Beta Feature Notice:**
+This feature is currently in Beta.
+Please use with caution when calling tools, as functionality may be unstable or subject to change.

 The Auth0 MCP Server integrates with LLMs and AI agents, allowing you to perform various Auth0 management operations using natural language.
 For instance, you could simply ask Claude to perform Auth0 management operations:

 - > Create a new Auth0 app and get the domain and client ID